Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: -cycles on a cylinder

 We are now ready to prove the main result of this section.

-\begin{theorem}\mylabel{thm:4cycles} Let $G$ be a graph embedded in the cylinder with rings $R_1$ and $R_2$ of length at most four, where $R_2$ is a facial ring.
+\begin{theorem}\mylabel{thm:4cycles} Let $G$ be a graph embedded in the cylinder with rings $R_1$ and $R_2$ of length at most four.
 Suppose that every $(\le\!4)$-cycle in $G$ is non-contractible.
 If $G$ is $\{R_1,R_2\}$-critical and not a broken chain, then $w(G,\{R_1,R_2\})\le \cyl(|R_1|,|R_2|)$. \end{theorem} \begin{proof} We proceed by induction, and assume that the claim holds for all graphs with fewer than $|E(G)|$ edges.
 By Lemma~\ref{lemma-critshort}, we can assume that $|R_2|=4$.
-By Theorem~\ref{thm-aksen}, $G$ is connected.
+By Theorem~\ref{thm-aksen}, $G$ is connected, and thus every face of $G$ is open $2$-cell.
 By Lemma~\ref{lem:i012}, $G$ satisfies (I0), (I1) and (I2).
-Furthermore, we already observed that every critical graph satisfies (I9), and (I6) and (I8) hold trivially.
+Furthermore, we already observed that every critical graph without contractible $(\le\!4)$-cycles satisfies (I9), and (I6) and (I8) hold trivially.